Here is a list of on-campus TRU Academic Supports for your academic needs:

 Education Planner is a database of over 2000 certificate, diploma and degree programs at 35 universities, colleges, and institutes in BC.
 You can sort by field of study, subject area, region, institution and length of program.
 It’s a little tricky to use (but easier than searching 35 institutional websites) and has lots of relevant information on each program.

-Book an appointment with an Academic Advisor to talk about specific program information such as course and program requirements and application and admission processes.
+Book an appointment with a Student Recruiter-Advisor to talk about specific program information such as course and program requirements and application and admission processes.

 Book an appointment with the Career Education Department for a personalized career plan, career mapping, career course information, labour market and industry review, cooperative education and more.